 This process streams event data in a continuous flow in chronological sequence.
 The process parses events, isolating each unique event into a distinct record, allowing future use evaluation

-Do You Want to Become a Data Engineer?
+Do You Want to Become a Data Science Professional?

-Simplilearn offers a Data Engineering Courses that gives you the necessary skills to become a data engineer that can do data pipelining.
+Simplilearn offers a Professional Certificate Program in Data Engineering that gives you the necessary skills to become a data engineer that can do data pipelining.
 This program, held in conjunction with Purdue University and collaboration with IBM, focuses on distributed processing using the Hadoop framework, large-scale data processing using Spark, data pipelines with Kafka, and Big Data on AWS and Azure Cloud infrastructure.